October 13 - 19, 2013: Issue 132

-On Saturday 28th of September 2013 our electricity went off at 2.15 in the afternoon.
-Almost immediately the first of what was to be over twenty Fire and Rescue and Police vehicles went roaring past our home on their way to Palm Beach.
+On Saturday 28th of September 2013 electricity along the Careel Bay to Palm Beach corridor went off at 2.15 in the afternoon.
+Almost immediately the first of what was to be over twenty Fire and Rescue and Police vehicles went roaring past on their way to Palm Beach.
 In what now seems to be a deliberately lit fire the beautiful green headland of Barrenjoey was consumed by flames fanned by strong winds.
 The fire appears to have been started on Smugglers Track, a winding path up to just below the Lighthouse and Lightkeepers cottages which, landscape wise, would have created with only a bit of the wind that was tracing that afternoon, perfect conditions for arsonists to create destruction of life, property and all that grows there.

 Just yesterday (12.10.2013) a staffer went up the hill to see what may be rising from the blackened earth or have fallen from seed pods which require the heat of a bushfire to open and spill the next generation of Australian bushflowers out.
 Open they are and the seeds have fallen to earth.

 There were a lot of little flies, drawn in by what has been killed.
-There were very few birds and only five cicadas sounded out their raucous noise when normally, by this time of year, their chorus may be deafening on the 'Joey.
+There were very few birds with no nativa flora to attract them, and only five cicadas sounded out their raucous noise when normally, by this time of year, their chorus may be deafening on the 'Joey.

 Although local Pittwater environment folk with decades of experience in regenerating our bush have expressed that this is a good thing for clearing out weeds on Barrenjoey and coercing some species that require fire to regenerate, the headland is also home to a few rare species of birds and animals.
-The Brush-turkey photographed this month one year ago would have had nowhere to run.
-Fortunately, or unfortunately, the last colony of koalas on this headland were burnt in the 1967 bushfire.
+The Brush-turkey photographed this month one year ago would have had nowhere to run except down the hill.
+Fortunately, or unfortunately, the last colony of koalas on this headland, for which 'koala corner' may have been named, were burnt in the 1967 bushfire.
 (1.)

 Little birds are still on the lower part of the headland though, where green pockets were saved by those who fight fires, and a few currawongs sounded, wattle birds flitted and one lone butcher bird imitating a kookaburra sang a glorious song.
-She shall rise, we live in a phoenix landscape, it is in her DNA.
+A pocket of green on the headland overlooking Lion Island was also saved.